Key Takeaways

 How do I check my resume's match score before sending it to a recruiter?

 Use the TailorCV ATS score checker to confirm your resume is well-matched to the job description before you hand it off.
+You can also utilize a resume keyword map template to ensure your resume aligns with the necessary keywords.

 Conclusion